vottini/jsonbp/docs/schema.md

 type normalized : unitRange (min=0)

 node values {
   increase: percent,
   cosine: normalized
 }
 ```

 When registering a new derived type, one can alter previously defined specificities.
-That is, you can alter some or all the specificities already defined in a base type.
-This can also be done directly in the field declaration, like in the following scenario:
+This means you can alter some or all the specificities already defined in a base type,
+be it during the declaration of a new type as well directly in the field declaration,
+like in the following scenario:

 ```
 type broadScale : float (min=0, max=999)